DDS-Apps/VMS-Frontend-App/replit.md

 -   **@react-native-async-storage/async-storage:** Language preference and auth token persistence.
 -   **axios:** HTTP client for API calls.
 -   **@tanstack/react-query:** Data fetching, caching, and state management.
--   **express:** Production web server for serving Expo web builds.

 ## Deployment

-### Web App Deployment (Published via Replit)
-The web app uses **Autoscale deployment** with an Express server to serve a static landing page.

-**Architecture Decision:** The full React Native Web app has compatibility issues with native-only packages (react-native-keyboard-controller, gesture-handler) that cause freezing in production.
-Instead, we serve a professional landing page that directs users to the mobile app via Expo Go.

-**How it works:**
-1. `server.js` serves static files from the `/public` folder
-2. The landing page (`public/index.html`) provides:
-   - App Store and Google Play links for Expo Go
-   - Instructions for scanning the QR code
-   - Professional DALLAH DIGITAL branding
-3. No build step required - just static HTML/CSS

-**To publish:**
-1. Click the "Publish" button in Replit
-2. The Express server starts and serves the landing page

 ### Mobile App Deployment (EAS Build)
 Mobile apps are built and distributed via Expo Application Services (EAS).